Product Description: RabbitGoo Dog Car Net Barrier.

 If your dog is too small to hop over, this is a cheap way to keep them in the back seat.
 If they’re too big to fit over, this might work too (unless they think they’re a lap dog like me).
 I’m very attached to the front seat, and no way, no how was this thing holding me back.

-Even better, the thing is made out of a tiny piece of canvas and plastic buckles.
-The first day mom tried to leave me alone in the car with it to get some groceries, I surprised her by devouring one of the buckles and chewing one of the very thin nylon straps in half.
+Even better, the first day mom tried to leave me alone in the car with it to get some groceries, I surprised her by devouring one of the buckles and chewing one of the very thin nylon straps in half.

 No way she’s getting that baby back on!
 Looks like it’s the front seat for me from now on.
-Unless she decides to try the $40 Backseat Barrier that adds a little mesh shield that’s as tall as the headrests.
-There’s nothing stopping me from chewing those straps though.
+Unless she decides to try something more like this:

 Side note: Do you run a business in the pet industry?
 Would you like to drive more traffic and sales to your site through a search-optimized pet blog?
 Get in touch with my office-mates at Lantern Content Marketing!